All parents want to provide for their children and hopefully create wealth to leave to them and their children, too.

 1. The greatest gift is to teach them financial skills at an early age.

-Financial literacy will help your children achieve wealth of their own during their lifetimes.
+Financial literacy will help your children achieve a wealth of their own during their lifetimes.

 2. The biggest rule is to ensure you are in a financial position to maintain your lifestyle before helping your children.